mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Library/0
 Purchase Cost:Purchase Cost: Cr.
 14,000,000

-SHIP’S BOAT
+SHIP'S BOAT
-Using a 30-ton hull, the ship’s boat is capable of excellent acceleration and is a worthy upgrade to the more utilitarian launch.
+Using a 30-ton hull, the ship's boat is capable of excellent acceleration and is a worthy upgrade to the more utilitarian launch.
 Due to its excess cargo space it is often customised as a troop transport and staging point for boarding actions.
-Although the ship’s boat uses a larger power plant, so much power is dedicated to the maneuver drive that it can only mount a single beam or pulse laser.
+Although the ship's boat uses a larger power plant, so much power is dedicated to the maneuver drive that it can only mount a single beam or pulse laser.
 All other weapons must be missile racks or sandcasters.